 The VPA involves marketing, distributing, and financing improved cookstove and solar lighting systems, for low-income households and microentrepreneurs in India.
-Future sales of solar lighting systems may happen in any state but within the geographic boundary of the PoA i.e. the country of India.
+Micro Energy Credits Corporation Private Limited is the Coordinating and Managing Entity of this PoA and coordinates efforts of CPA implementers to distribute Clean Energy Products in India.